PostHog/posthog.com/contents/docs/cdp/batch-exports/bigquery.md

 ![Sharing dataset](../../../images/docs/batch-exports/bigquery/dataset-grant-access.png)

 8. All done!
-After completing these steps you can create a BigQuery batch export and your data will start flowing from PostHog to BigQuery.
+After completing these steps you can create a BigQuery [batch export in PostHog](https://app.posthog.com/project/apps?tab=batch_exports) and your data will start flowing from PostHog to BigQuery.

 ## Event schema